tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_1.md

 "Can we take a look at Gabby's room?"
 I asked, hoping it might provide some clues.

 Therese nodded, setting her mug aside and standing up.
-"Sure thing, Detective… Reine."
+"Sure thing, Detective… I mean, Reine."
 She corrected herself with a little smile.

 Therese guided us up a narrow staircase, her hand gliding gently along the banister.
 The second floor was smaller, more intimate.
 Two doors stood opposite each other, one leading to what I assumed was Therese's bedroom, the other, marked by a laminated placard that read 'Gabby’s Sanctuary,’ led us to the girl’s personal space.